Jennifer Gan: Career as Jennifer Gan

 In 1969, she changed her name to Jennifer Gan and continued performing until late 1972.
 She made appearances in episodes of The Virginian and Ironside.
 She then began a professional association with Roger Corman that lasted through two B movies.
 The first was Naked Angels where she starred as a biker chick, clad in leather and lace.
 The film featured a soundtrack co-written by fuzz guitarist Jeff Simmons.
 She also appeared as a dancer in the feature film Hello, Dolly!.

 In 1970, she appeared in a first-season episode of the popular TV shows Love, American Style and Marcus Welby, M.D..
 In 1971, she starred in her second Roger Corman film, Women in Cages.
 In 1972, she appeared in an episode of Nichols and made an appearance in the film The Great Northfield Minnesota Raid.
 She made her final onscreen appearance in a fourth-season episode of Marcus Welby, M.D., in 1972.

 Gan died on September 15, 2000.
-Her cause of death remains unknown.